COVID-19 VACCINE

 If you are having respiratory symptoms (cough, fever, shortness of breath) or have been exposed to a COVID-positive individual, call your physician’s office prior to your appointment.

-If your physician believes it is appropriate, your health needs could be addressed via a telemedicine / video visit.
+If your physician believes it is appropriate, your health needs may be addressed via a telemedicine / video visit.

 SOCIAL DISTANCING